Introduction

 Step 5: Dry the Carpet

-Use a dry towel to blot the rinsed area, soaking up any leftover moisture.
-Allow the area to air dry fully, or use a fan to speed up the drying process.
+Blot the rinsed area with a dry towel to absorb any leftover moisture.
+Allow the area to air dry completely, or use a fan to expedite the drying process.

 Additional Tips